 In addition, there are several potential health benefits associated with balsamic vinegar.
 Though more research is still needed to understand these benefits, a person can feel good about making balsamic vinegar a part of a healthful diet.

-People can find balsamic vinegar in most grocery stores or health food stores, as well as online.
+People can find balsamic vinegar in most grocery stores or health food stores.